-Linda S. Renzi, U.S. Dep't of Justice, Washington, DC, for Respondent.
+Ann D. Martin, U.S. Dep't of Justice, Washington, DC, for Respondent.

-DECISION AWARDING DAMAGES
+DECISION AWARDING DAMAGES1

-On October 22, 2013, David Leoce filed a petition seeking compensation under the National Vaccine Injury Compensation Program (the "Vaccine Program").
-Petitioner alleges that developed Guillain-Barré syndrome ("GBS") as a result of his October 4, 2011, receipt of the influenza ("flu") vaccine, and that he experienced the effects of this injury for more than six months.
+On March 10, 2015, Carl S. Fish filed a petition seeking compensation under the National Vaccine Injury Compensation Program (the "Vaccine Program").2 Petitioner alleges that the trivalent influenza ("flu") vaccination that he received on January 8, 2014, caused him to develop Guillain-Barré syndrome ("GBS") and/or Chronic Inflammatory Demyelinating Polyneuropathy ("CIDP").

-&lt;sup>1 Because this decision contains a reasoned explanation for my actions in this case, I will post it on the United States Court of Federal Claims website, in accordance with the E-Government Act of 2002, Pub.
+1 Because this decision contains a reasoned explanation for my actions in this case, I will post it on the United States Court of Federal Claims website, in accordance with the E-Government Act of 2002, Pub.
 L. No. 107-347, § 205, 116 Stat.
 2899, 2913 (Dec.
 17, 2002) (current version at 44 U.S.C. § 3501 (2014)).
 As provided by 42 U.S.C. § 300aa-12(d)(4)(B), however, the parties may object to the published decision's inclusion of certain kinds of confidential information.
 Specifically, under Vaccine Rule 18(b), each party has fourteen days within which to request redaction "of any information furnished by that party: (1) that is a trade secret or commercial or financial in substance and is privileged or confidential; or (2) that includes medical files or similar files, the disclosure of which would constitute a clearly unwarranted invasion of privacy."
 Vaccine Rule 18(b).
 Otherwise, the whole decision will be available to the public.
 Id.

-&lt;sup>2 The National Vaccine Injury Compensation Program comprises Part 2 of the National Childhood Vaccine Injury Act of 1986, Pub.
+2 The National Vaccine Injury Compensation Program comprises Part 2 of the National Childhood Vaccine Injury Act of 1986, Pub.
 L. No. 99-660, 100 Stat.
-3755 (codified as amended at 42 U.S.C. § 300aa-10 through 34 (2006)) [hereinafter "Vaccine Act" or "the Act"].
-Individual sections references hereafter will be to § 300aa of the Act.
+3755 (codified as amended at 42 U.S.C. § 300aa-10 through 34 (2012)).

-Respondent denies that the flu vaccine caused Petitioner's GBS, or any other injury, and denies that his current disabilities are sequelae of a vaccine-related injury.
-Nonetheless both parties, while maintaining their above-stated positions, agreed in a stipulation (filed June 23, 2015) that the issues before them could be settled, and that a decision should be entered awarding Petitioner compensation.
+Respondent denies that the Mr. Fish's receipt of the flu vaccine caused him to suffer from GBS, CIDP, or any other injury.
+Nonetheless both parties, while maintaining their above-stated positions, agreed in a stipulation (filed September 2, 2015) that the issues before them could be settled, and that a decision should be entered awarding Petitioner compensation.